YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

   + if the problem is parameter specific you may be able to change the default parameters so that they match the problematic configuration

-- as with `minimize your script`_, if you have no idea what is or is not relevant, try to follow a "binary search" type approach where you remove (or comment out) roughly half of what's left at a time
+- if you have no idea what is or is not relevant, try to follow a "binary search" type approach where you remove (or comment out) roughly half of what's left at a time
 - focusing on one type of object at a time simplifies the process, removing as many as you can until the error disappears if any of the remaining objects are removed